Salt Lake City History

 In ancient times Utah was inhabited by various Native American groups.
 The ancient Pueblo People, also known as the Anasazi, built large communities in southern Utah from roughly the year 1 to 1300 AD.
 The Ute Tribe, from which the state takes its name, and the Navajo Indians arrived later in this region.

 Salt Lake City was founded on July 24, 1847, by a group of Mormon pioneers.
-(Mormons are members of the Church of Jesus Christ of Latter-day Saints.)
-The pioneers, led by Brigham Young, were the first non-Indians to settle permanently in the Salt Lake Valley.
-The founding group numbered 148, consisting of 143 men, three women, and two children.
+The members of The Church of Jesus Christ of Latter-day Saints, led by their president Brigham Young, were the first non-Indians to settle permanently in the Salt Lake Valley.
+The founding group numbered 148, consisting of 143 men, three women and two children.

-The Mormons came to the valley in search of a region where they could practice their religion, free from hostile mobs and persecution.
-When Brigham Young first saw the valley he said, "This is the right place."
+The settlers came to the valley in search of a region where they could practice their religion, free from hostile mobs and persecution.
+When Young first saw the valley he said, "This is the right place."

-Many of the pioneers were European converts to Mormonism.
-During the decade that followed they brought their culture, languages, and skills to the valley, building Salt Lake City into a cosmopolitan center.
+Many of the pioneers were European converts to the church.
+During the decade that followed, they brought their culture, languages and skills to the valley, building Salt Lake City into a cosmopolitan center.

-Construction on the Mormon temple began in 1853, but the capstone of this magnificent structure was not put into place until 1892.
-The temple was built with granite blocks which, until a branch railroad line was run into Little Cottonwood Canyon, were individually hauled by ox and wagon from the canyon to the building site.
+Construction on the church temple began in 1853, but the capstone of this magnificent structure was not put into place until 1892.
+The temple was built with granite-like quartz monzonite blocks which, until a branch railroad line was run into Little Cottonwood Canyon, were individually hauled by ox and wagon from the canyon to the building site.

 The California gold rush brought emigrants through Great Salt Lake City.
 U.S. soldiers were stationed here in the 1850s and during the Civil War.
-Trade with these sojourners brought to the Mormons a measure of prosperity, although agriculture continued as the mainstay.
+Trade with these sojourners brought the locals a measure of prosperity, although agriculture continued as the mainstay.

 The 1890s were a decade of change.
-The Mormon Church officially ended the practice of polygamy.
+The church officially ended the practice of polygamy.
 In 1896, Utah became the 45th state and the third to extend the vote to women.
 Salt Lake City was its capital.
 "Great" had been dropped from the name in 1868.

 Eagle Gate, which had served to mark the entrance to Brigham Young's estate, was reconstructed to allow traffic flow.
 City parks were built, sewer systems and street lighting were installed, and streets were paved.
 Between 1900-1930, the city's population nearly tripled.

-During the 1960s several commercial and service centers were built in the suburbs, drawing business away from downtown.
-To help counteract this movement, the Mormon Church invested $40 million in development of a downtown shopping mall.
-The ZCMI Center Mall, named for Zions Cooperative Mercantile Institution, a prominent retail chain which was begun in Salt Lake's pioneer days, is the result of that effort.
-In the 1970s new businesses and shopping malls were built and classic older buildings were renovated.
-City-wide beautification projects generated vitality and activity in the downtown community.
+During the 1960s, several commercial and service centers were built in the suburbs, drawing business away from downtown.
+To help counteract this movement, the church invested $40 million to develop a downtown shopping mall called the ZCMI Center Mall.
+It was named for Zions Cooperative Mercantile Institution, a prominent retail chain which was begun in Salt Lake's pioneer days.
+In the 1970s, new businesses and shopping malls were built and classic older buildings were renovated.
+Citywide beautification projects generated vitality and activity in the downtown community.

 The downtown skyline changed again in the 1990s when the Salt Palace Convention Center was rebuilt and a major office tower and new courts complex were constructed.
+In 1991, the Delta Center was built as the home for the Utah Jazz.
+The arena can seat more than 18,000 for the NBA games, and 20,000 for concerts.
 Redeveloped city blocks, restored building facades and new urban parks further enhanced the beauty of downtown.

-The Salt Lake City International Airport added a new runway, an international arrivals building, a multi-level parking structure and an 18-hole golf course.
+The Salt Lake City International Airport added a new runway, an international arrivals building and a multi-level parking structure.

 Utah continues to experience strong economic and employment growth.
-Ranked one of the best environments for business, the Salt Lake area's concentration of biomedical, high technology, and software firms is among the highest in the nation.
+Ranked one of the best environments for business, the Salt Lake area's concentration of biomedical, technology and software firms is among the highest in the nation.

 The Salt Palace Convention Center once again underwent expansion.
-It now features 53 meeting rooms, 370,000 square feet of exhibit space, and a 45,000 square foot ballroom.
-A 243,000 square foot suburban convention center has also been recently constructed.
+It now features 164,000 square feet of meeting space, 515,000 square feet of exhibit hall space, and a 45,000 square foot ballroom.
+A 26-story convention hotel is next.

-Transportation projects have included the I-15 freeway reconstruction and the launch of TRAX, a $312 million light-rail system which transports passengers north and south through the Salt Lake valley and downtown.
+Transportation projects have included the I-15 freeway reconstruction and the launch of TRAX, a $312 million light-rail system which transports passengers from Ogden to Provo.